Rolls-Royce Cullinan: Interior

-Specifications and Performance
+Specifications and performance

 Platform

 The Cullinan uses an aluminium spaceframe chassis; this is a version of Rolls-Royce's modular "Architecture of Luxury" platform.
 This platform made its debut in the Phantom VIII.

 Suspension

-The Cullinan uses a double-wishbone front axle and a 5-link rear axle.
+The Cullinan uses a double wishbone front axle and a 5-link rear axle.
 It is fitted with self-levelling air suspension and electronically controlled dampers front and rear.
 It is also equipped with electrically actuated active anti-roll bars.
+The Cullinan features several driving modes, including an off-road mode which uses a dynamic suspension system that raises its height by 40 mm.